-Gordon Earle Moore, Co-Founder & former CEO of Intel Corporation, in 1965 wrote a paper that has long since passed into industry folklore.
-In the paper Moore makes the seemingly wild claim that the power of microprocessors would double approximately every year for the foreseeable future.
+Gordon Earle Moore, Co-Founder & former CEO of Intel Corporation, in 1965, wrote a paper that has long since passed into industry folklore.
+Because within its pages, Moore made the seemingly wild claim that microprocessor power would double approximately every year for the foreseeable future.

-Commentators could have been forgiven for dismissing Moore’s claim as another example of bombast from an industry hardly known for its reserve.
-But skeptics were forced to reconsider when, after Moore co-founded Intel three years later, the power of his fledgling company’s microprocessors continue to increase year after year at an astonishing geometric rate.
+One can forgive commentators who dismissed Moore’s claim as another example of bombast from an industry hardly known for its reserve.
+But skeptics were forced to reconsider when, after Moore co-founded Intel three years later, the power of his fledgling company’s microprocessors increased year after year at an astonishing geometric rate.
 Miniaturization of circuits was at the heart of this increase in processor power.
 However, the extent to how far the manufacturing process could miniaturize circuits appeared limited by the very nature of light itself.
-Quite simply, the laser light used to etch circuit boards could only be focused to a point so small and no further before diffusing.
-Yet even this seemingly intractable road block was overcome with a revolution in Photolithography leading to the use of ultraviolet light and Exicmer Lasers.
+The problem was that the laser light used to etch circuit boards could only be focused to a point so small and no further before diffusing.
+Yet Intel was even able to overcome this seemingly intractable roadblock thanks to a revolution in Photolithography that led to the use of ultraviolet light and exciplex Lasers.

-By the Eighties this phenomenon that began as a wild claim was now being referred to as Moore’s Law!
-The inference being Gordon Moore, like Isaac Newton before him, had stumbled onto a characteristic of existence that held true throughout the universe.
-Today at Cern, Physicists are grappling with the building blocks of the universe in search of a Theory of Everything; a single equation providing an unified view of the universe encompassing all the laws we hold true, from laws covering the cosmological scale right down to the quantum scale.
-Is it possible these same physicists are also diverting time to cobble a law concerning North American microprocessor production into an equation dealing with fundamental laws such as Gravity, Inertia and Electromagnetism?
+By the 80s, the phenomenon that began as a wild claim was being called Moore’s Law!
+The inference being Gordon Moore, like Isaac Newton before him, had stumbled onto a characteristic of existence that held throughout the universe.
+Today at Cern, physicists are grappling with the building blocks of the universe in search of a Theory of Everything, a single equation providing a unified view of the universe from the cosmological to the quantum scale.
+Is it possible these same physicists are also diverting time to cobble a law concerning North American microprocessor production into an equation dealing with fundamental laws such as gravity, inertia, and electromagnetism?
 Unlikely.

-The Wikepedia entry for Moore’s Law grapples with this same question before conceding that Moore’s law, ‘is an observation or projection and not a physical or natural law’.
-While Moore’s law can be safely described as both observation and projection, this hardly brings us any closer to understanding what we are dealing with.
-The key to penetrating the fog comes with understanding that Intel was always a ‘mission’ driven company.
-Now Moore’s Law is revealed for what it really is; a mission statement formulated to answer the almost impossibly ambitious vision for the time, of making home computing affordable for everyone.
+The Wikipedia entry for Moore’s Law grapples with this same question before conceding that Moore’s Law ‘is an observation or projection and not a physical or natural law.’
+While it’s safe for the Wikipedia author to describe Moore’s Law as both observation and projection, this hardly brings us closer to understanding its real nature.
+The key to penetrating the fog comes with understanding Intel was always a ‘mission’ driven company.
+Now Moore’s Law is revealed for what it is; a mission statement formulated to answer the incredibly ambitious vision of making home computing affordable for everyone.

-- Moore’s Law as a mission statement first answers how Intel would go about realising a company vision so ambitious it required squaring the contradictory requirements of making processors both faster and cheaper.
-In doing so, it astutely places the top-level goal focus on what really matters; the manufacturing process in this case.
+As a mission statement, Moore’s Law first answers how Intel would realize a company vision so ambitious that it required squaring the contradictory requirements of making processors faster and cheaper.
+In doing so, it astutely places the top-level goal focus on what matters, which is the manufacturing process.

-- The focus of the mission is sufficiently upstream to ensure it encompasses all downstream yet equally important goals for the enterprise; such as addressing manufacturing challenges, reducing manufacturing costs, attracting the right skills, and ultimately staying ahead of the competition.
+The mission statement’s focus is sufficiently upstream to ensure it encompasses all downstream yet equally important goals for the enterprise, such as addressing manufacturing challenges, reducing manufacturing costs, attracting the right skills, and ultimately staying ahead of the competition.

-- Most successfully, Moore’s law as a mission elegantly provides clarity for all stakeholders with a statement so simple, it was as understandable as it was unforgettable for every employee at Intel Corporation, ensuring it remained an ever present consideration on everyone’s mind.
+Most successfully, Moore’s Law elegantly provided a clear focus for all stakeholders thanks to a goal that was as simple and understandable as it was unforgettable for every employee at Intel Corporation, ensuring it remained an ever-present consideration on everyone’s mind.

-This in turn laid the foundation for an incredible level of workforce mission alignment allowing for a company performance so astonishing, it was confused as an act of discovering a natural phenomenon; a misunderstanding that turned the workers at Intel into unsung heros with the suggestion they had in fact simply discovered a hitherto unknown natural constant, allowing them to sit back and reap the rewards while the universe took its natural course; kind of like finding oil, drilling, fitting a pumpjack, then sitting back to count the profits.
+Ultimately Moore’s Law laid the foundation for such a high level of workforce alignment that commentators bought into the idea that Intel’s success was akin to riding a wave driven by a natural phenomenon.
+In doing so, the commentators unwitting turned Intel’s workers into unsung heroes since the suggestion was that they had unearthed a hitherto unknown natural constant, allowing them to sit back and reap the rewards while nature took its course, much like drilling for oil, fitting a pumpjack, and then counting the profits.

-In conclusion, we have Gordon Moore and Intel Corporation to thank for not only incubating and giving rise to Objectives and Key Results, but also giving us one of the best examples of how to go about defining a mission statement for the same methodology.
+In conclusion, Gordon Moore and Intel Corporation are to thank for more than just helping give rise to Objectives and Key Results.
+They also gave us one of the best examples of how to go about defining a mission statement for the same methodology.